The statement will pertain to all parties unless otherwise stated.

 1 King Mark House,

-Made Open have licenced this platform to Age UK Cornwall of:
+Made Open have licenced this platform to Age UK Cornwall & The Isles of Scilly of:

 Chapel Hill, Truro,

-Made Open are delivering this service to you under the name of Cornwall Link.
+Made Open are delivering this service to Age UK Cornwall & The Isles of Scilly, who are using this platform to deliver Cornwall Link.

 All the personal data we collect is outlined in the table below:

 |Location data||Your neighbourhood or region (optional)|

 |Marketing data||Your public profile (optional)|